A Rydberg Quantum Simulator: Implementation of a single time step

 The implementation of the four-body spin interaction $A_{p}=\prod_{i}\sigma_{i}^{x}$ and the jump operator $c_p$ uses an auxiliary qubit located at the centre of the plaquette (see Fig.\ref{fig1}b).
 The general approach then consists of three steps (see Fig.~\ref{fig2}b): (i) We first perform a gate sequence $G$ which encodes the information whether the four spins are in a $+1$ or $-1$ eigenstate of $A_{p}$ in the two internal states of the auxiliary atom. (ii) In a second step, we apply gate operations, which depend on the internal state of the control qubit.
 Due to the previous mapping these manipulations of the control qubit are equivalent to manipulations on the subspaces with fixed eigenvalues of $A_{p}$. (iii) Finally, the mapping $G$ is reversed, and the control qubit is re-initialized incoherently in its internal state $|0\rangle$ by optical pumping.

 The mapping $G$ is a sequence of three gate operations

-where $U_{c}(\pi/2)=\exp(-i\pi\sigma_{y}/4)$ is a standard $\pi/2$-single qubit rotation of the control qubit and the parallelized many-body Rydberg gate \cite{Muller2009} takes the form (see Fig. \ref{fig1}a for the required electronic level scheme and App. \ref{app:gate} for a brief summary)
+where $U_{c}(\pi/2)=\exp(-i\pi\sigma_{y}/4)$ is a standard $\pi/2$-single qubit rotation of the control qubit and the parallelized many-body Rydberg gate \cite{Muller2009} takes the form (see Fig. \ref{fig1}a for the required electronic level scheme and the Methods section for a brief summary)

 For the control qubit initially prepared in $|0\rangle_{c}$, the gate $G$ coherently transfers the control qubit into the state $|1\rangle_{c}$ ($|0\rangle_{c}$) for any system state $|\lambda,-\rangle$ ($|\lambda,+\rangle$), with $|\lambda,\pm \rangle$ denoting the eigenstates of $A_{p}$, i.e., $A_{p}|\lambda,\pm\rangle=\pm|\lambda,\pm\rangle$, see Fig. \ref{fig2}.